PantryParty/docs/docs/getting_started/index.md

 ---

 # Grocy Install
-Pantry Party requires you have a working install of Grocy which is accessible from the device you are working on.
+PantryParty requires you have a working install of Grocy which is accessible from the device you are working on.

 1. [Linuxserver.io](https://github.com/linuxserver/docker-grocy)